 Kindle Free days are June 19, 2018, through June 23, 2018.
 Be sure to download your free copy.

 Credit goes to Allan Pineda, photo enthusiast, Academy of Art University, San Francisco resident, dear friend of many years, and amazing artist!
-These are some recent pictures he took.
-They are the Blue Angels, City Hall, St. Patrick's Day Parade, Palace of Fine Arts, fog, cable car, the Bay Bridge (a stock picture), and Chinese New Year Parade.
+Recent pictures he took can be seen throughout my blog, which include the Blue Angels, City Hall, St. Patrick's Day Parade, Palace of Fine Arts, fog, cable car, the Bay Bridge (a stock picture), and Chinese New Year Parade.

 About San Francisco